.

 Finally after a long and tiring journey I reached Hong Kong arround

 Saturday.
-As an Indian Hong Kong is the only country where I can sneak in
+As an Indian Hong Kong is the only country where I can

 without a VISA.
-Even after the China handover things remain the same.
+Even after the China handover things remain the

-Processions are still allowed, news papers can write 'what they want' - all
+Processions are still allowed, news papers can write 'what they

 these are banned in mainland China.